 In this episode, we spotlight the first event for Armstrong Auditorium’s 2019-20 season—the Four Italian Tenors and the powerful program they will bring on September 12.

-In this episode, we explore the Jerusalem Quartet and the program for its March 23 performance at Armstrong Auditorium.
+In this episode, we explore and preview the 2019-20 concert season at Armstrong Auditorium.

 In this episode, we discuss the world-famous Canadian Brass and interview a founding member of the quintet, in the lead-up to its April 2 performance at Armstrong Auditorium — which closes the 2018-19 season.

 In this episode, we spotlight Celtic Nights, a touring group direct from Ireland, presenting a program called “Oceans of Hope” at Armstrong Auditorium on March 11.
 We have an exclusive interview with one of the musicians and vocalists from the group.
 We also review the musical styles that accompany competitive Irish step-dance.